-Palm Beach Symphony will be joined by a 30-voice chorus with members from Young Singers of the Palm Beaches.
-The ensemble will be led by the Symphony's Music Director Gerard Schwarz and narrated by voice actor and director Charlie Adler, known for his multiple roles as Cow, Chicken, and The Red Guy in the Emmy-nominated series Cow and Chicken as well as Buster Bunny on Tiny Toon Adventures, Ed and Bev Bighead on Rocko's Modern Life and Ickis on Aahh!!!
+For our television broadcast, Palm Beach Symphony was joined by a 30-voice chorus with members from Young Singers of the Palm Beaches.
+The ensemble was be led by the Symphony's Music Director Gerard Schwarz and narrated by voice actor and director Charlie Adler, known for his multiple roles as Cow, Chicken, and The Red Guy in the Emmy nominated series Cow and Chicken as well as Buster Bunny on Tiny Toon Adventures, Ed and Bev Bighead on Rocko's Modern Life, and Ickis on Aahh!!!
 Real Monsters.
 Commissioned specifically for this production by painter and sculpture artist Ed McGowin, enjoy bigger than life-sized artwork projected behind the orchestra as the story unfolds.

 More than 5,200 students in South Florida enjoyed the concert in virtual field trips during the past school year.
 In addition, workshops relating to the concert were led by Symphony music teaching artists in elementary through high school classes.
 A partnership with the Literacy Coalition of Palm Beach County provided all elementary and middle school students with Eudora’s Fable: TheShoe Bird Literacy Kits, containing a copy of the book and learning activities related to bird proverbs and idiomatic expressions.

 Palm Beach Symphony continues to expand its education and community outreach programs with children’s concerts, student coaching sessions and master classes, instrument donations and free public concerts that have reached more than 64,000 students in recent years.